 The Legal Aid Department was established in September 1970 and its objectives are to provide legal assistance and advice and mediation services to those who could not afford and to promote legal awareness to the public efficiently, accurately and effectively.

-6. If both parties in a dispute are eligible for legal aid service, whether the Legal Aid Department will assist both parties or only the party who first comes to the Department?
+6. If both parties in dispute are eligible for legal aid service, would LAD assist both parties or only the one who comes first?

 7. What will happen if both parties involved in a dispute are represented by the Legal Aid Department?

 If this happens, both parties will be referred to a mediation session in our Department to seek an out of court settlement.
 If the mediation session failed, their case will be referred to our panels of solicitors appointed by the Department in accordance with section 5 of the Legal Aid Act 1971 and legal fees will be paid by the Legal Aid Department.